-To evaluate the effectiveness of the proposed method, we do the different ratios of compressing on a thermal image by our method compare to JPEG image using different quality and png image, a lossless bit map image.
-We set the camera at the ceiling and view direction is perpendicular to the ground, and the image size is 480×640 pixels.
+To evaluate the effectiveness of the proposed method, we did the different ratios of compressing on a thermal image by our method compared to JPEG image using different quality and png image, a lossless bit map image.
+We set the camera at the ceiling and view direction is perpendicular to the ground, and the image size is $480 \times 640$ pixels.
 The JPEG image is generated by OpenCV 3.3.0, and image quality from 1 to 99.

-Figure 5 and Figure 6 show the different of JPEG and our method.
+Figure 6 and Figure 7 show the different of JPEG and our method.
 JPEG image id generated by image quality level 3, and image of our method does 1390 rounds of separate and compressed by Huffman Coding.
 In this case, Huffman Coding can reduce 39% of our image size.